24thomast/Control-System/README.md

 ## Colour Blocks

-- Motor Control Page (Left Block: X-Axis of Left Joystick, Right Block: Y-Axis of Left Joystick)
+- Motor Control Page (Left Block: X-Axis of the left joystick, Right Block: Y-Axis of the left joystick)
   - White: Value is 0
   - Green: Value is positive
   - Red: Value is negative
-- Motion Magic Page (Block: Y-Axis of Left Joystick)
+- Motion Magic Page (Block: Y-Axis of the left joystick)
   - White: Value is 0
   - Green: Value is positive
   - Red: Value is negative